 Employees shall be entitled to participate in the City’s retirement plan as applicable to Employee, which may be amended from time to time.
 Currently the City participates in the California Public Employees' Retirement System (CalPERS) under a 2% at 55 formula for classic members or those with less than a 6-month break in service; and a 2% at 62 formula for PEPRA members. *Please see PEPRA language below.
 The City does not participate in Social Security.

-* Under PEPRA, each such employee shall pay 50% of the total normal cost (TNC) rate assessed by CalPERS for members in this benefit group, but in no event will the City pay the Employee share.
+* Under PEPRA, each such Employee shall pay 50% of the total normal cost (TNC) rate assessed by CalPERS for members in this benefit group, but in no event will the City pay the Employee share.
 TNC is defined as: "sum of the employer normal cost rate and the employee contribution rate."

 City Provided Vehicle

-A City vehicle will be issued to the Chief of Police, Fire Chief, Police Lieutenant, and Community Development Director for work-related use.
+A City vehicle will be issued to the Chief of Police, Fire Chief, Police Lieutenant, and Community & Economic Development Director for work-related use.
 Employees who are issued City vehicles must comply with the City's vehicle policy.

 Uniform Allowance

-The City agrees to provide the Chief of Police, Fire Chief, Police Lieutenant, and Police Department Support Services Manager at no cost to Employee required safety and uniforms (uniforms to be provided no more than two times per year).
+The City agrees to provide the Chief of Police, Fire Chief, Police Lieutenant, and Support Services Manager, at no cost to Employee, required safety and uniforms (uniforms to be provided no more than two times per year).
 The City agrees to pay the Lead Public Works Maintenance Worker and Public Works Manager $500 per year for required uniform(s) paid in an annual lump sum payment on or before December 10th.
-Employee shall maintain his/her uniforms.
+Employee shall maintain their uniforms.

 Cell Phone

-All management employees are eligible for a city issued cell phone and the City will pay the phone bill or they may choose to receive a cell phone allowance of $40 per month.
+All Employees are eligible for a City issued cell phone and the City will pay the phone bill, or they may choose to receive a cell phone allowance of $40 per month upon Director approval.

 Professional Licenses & Certifications